dynamoose/dynamoose/PENDING_CHANGELOG.md

 ### Major New Features

+- Added support for multiple Dynamoose instances (`dynamoose.Instance`).
+This allows you easily make requests to multiple AWS DynamoDB regions.

 ### General

 - Added `tags` setting to Table, to be able to add tags to a table.